Decreasing-term life insurance can help you to ensure there are no mortgage repayment worries left behind for your family if you die.

 As well as being a great option for those looking to have a stable mortgage repayment insurance option that will always cover the amount in line with how much is being paid on the mortgage, decreasing-term policies may also be great if you’re starting a family.

 As your children grow and become self-sufficient, the size of the pay out they would need in the event of your or your partner's death may decrease.
-A decreasing-term plan will insure there is always enough to cover them whilst still offering lower premiums than level-term plans.
+A decreasing-term plan could insure there is always enough to cover them whilst still offering lower premiums than level-term plans.

 As the amount you’re covered for decreases over time it is important to check that the level of interest you are paying on your premiums is in line with how much your cover will depreciate versus your outstanding mortgage debt.